axolum/axolum/README.md

 **axolum/axolum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas I used to get you started:
+Here are some ideas I used to get started:

 - 🔭 I’m currently working on creating a playwright browser automation tool
 - 🌱 I’m currently learning the most beloved language C#